Stochastic thermodynamics for classical non-Markov jump processes

-Both KK and AD contributed to the research conceptualisation and the analytical calculations: particularly, KK developed the Fourier embedding and derived thermodynamic laws, and AD developed the EPR decomposition for physical interpretation.
+Both KK and AD contributed to the research conceptualisation and the analytical calculations: particularly, KK developed the Fourier embedding and derived thermodynamic laws, and AD co-developed the invariance of entropy production and its physical interpretation.
 Both KK and AD wrote the paper and confirmed all the findings.